 Example: Rising food prices raise the price of land (a necessary and specific factor in agriculture) and land owners benefit from free trade.

-growing world population (population will increase to 11 billion people) ⇒ Rising food price ⇒ rising land price during the next few decades!
+Population growth (the world population will increase to 11 billion people) ⇒ Rising food price ⇒ rising land price during the next few decades!

 The Silkroad during

 A good example of Viner's model is the silkroad connecting China to Europe in the 1st century AD.
 Silk was invented by the Liangzhu people who settled down in Liangzhu (near Shanghai now) about 3000 BC.
 Scraps of silk was found in Huzhou (a Liangzhu cultural site, 3300-2200 BC).
 China had a near monopoly of silk (The Chinese lost their secret of silk production to Korea and Japan when the Qin emperor burned books, including those made of silk, and silk workers left the country.
 The Chinese character chih originally meant silk, and includes the character meaning silk.

 (i) Emperor Justinian sent spies and obtained silkworms from China in 552 AD.
-Lucca, Genoa, and Venice became silk exporters.
+Subsequently, Lucca, Genoa, and Venice became silk exporters.

-(ii) Rise of Islam.
+(ii) The Rise of Islam .
 In the 7th century, Arabs blocked the overland route to China, and spread the sericulture to Spain and Sicily, while China became the silk supplier and exported high quality silk.
-The spread of Islam encouraged the development of Maritime Silkroald.
+The spread of Islam encouraged the development of Maritime Silkroad.
 The overland silkroad was re-established during the Tang period.